racket/rhombus/shrubbery/0000-shrubbery.md

 ## Group comments

+A `#//` comments out a group or `|` alternative.
+To comment out a group, `#//` must appear either on its own line before a group or at the start of a group.
+To comment out an alternative, `#//` must appear on its own line before the alternative or just before a `|` that does *not* start a new line.

+The interaction between `#//` and indentation depends on how it is
+used:

-When `#//` appears on its own line (or with only whitespace and non-group comments), then its indentation does not matter, and it comments out the next group—witch might be a single-line group, block, or `|` block.
-A `#//` is not allowed without a group afterward to comment out, and `#//`s do not nest (i.e., two `#//`s in a row is always an error.
+ * When `#//` appears completely on its own line (possibly with whitespace and non-group comments), then its indentation does not matter.
+It comments out the next group or alternative—which might be a single-line group, block, or `|` block.

+ * When `#//` appears at the start of a group with more tokens afterward on the same line, it determines that group's indentation, and it must obey any constraints on the group's indentation.
+When `#//` appears immediately after an opener but with nothing else afterward on the same line, it determines indentation for the groups immediately within the opener, and it comments out the first group.

+ * When `#//` appears just before a `|` on the same line, then unlike the case for groups, it does not affect the the column of the `|` as used to align alternatives on later lines.
+(That's because the half-column alignment of `|` does not fit with the column alignment of `#`.)
+Along those lines and to avoid an indentation mismatch, a `#//` is not allowed to start a line for commenting out a `|` alternative on the same line.

+A `#//` is not allowed without a group or alternative afterward to comment out.
+Multiple `#//`s do not nest (i.e., two `#//`s in a row is always an error).

 The following three groups all parse the same: